 Sharing and collaborating on files

-Watch the video to learn how to share files in Google Drive and collaborate on Google Docs.
+Watch the video to learn how to share files and collaborate in Google Drive.

 Whenever you share a file from your Google Drive, you can let others view and even edit that same file.
-While you can share any file stored on your Google Drive, it's important to note that you can only use the collaboration features for files created with Google Docs.
+While you can share any file stored on your Google Drive, it's important to note that you can only use the collaboration features for files created within your Drive.

 Let's look at the example of Olenna, an art teacher who uses her Google Drive to organize letters, lesson plans, and more.
 Olenna's files include: